-Central has dedicated itself to educating our youth by offering a variety of programs designed to teach youth about electrical safety, leadership and the world of cooperatives.
+Central has dedicated itself to educating by offering a variety of programs designed to teach youth about electrical safety, leadership and the world of cooperatives.
 Not only have we made an investment in our members, but also we have expanded that investment to include all children within our service area.

 Be Safety Smart